 - Muscle atrophy in the calves and feet

 If you are an adult suffering from clubfoot, treatment may be within reach.
-At Texas Foot and Ankle Group, our team of podiatrists has extensive experience treating both congenital and acquired clubfoot.
-Our foot pain clinics in Keller and Grapevine offer nonsurgical and surgical options for this debilitating foot condition so that, with time and the proper treatment, you can begin enjoying a normal, active life.
+At Physician Partners of America, our team of podiatrists has extensive experience treating both congenital and acquired clubfoot.
+Our foot pain clinics offer nonsurgical and surgical options for this debilitating foot condition so that, with time and the proper treatment, you can begin enjoying a normal, active life.

 From your initial consultation to your rehabilitation, we guide you through each stage of the treatment process.
 We believe clubfoot treatment does not stop at the doctor’s office.
 Clubfoot therapy requires a commitment from you, the patient, for long-term healing to occur.
-If you are ready to take the first step toward clubfoot treatment, contact Texas Foot and Ankle Group today to schedule an appointment.
+If you are ready to take the first step toward clubfoot treatment, contact us today to schedule an appointment.